 Office visit

-Only renewals can be completed online.
-To renew your permanent disability parking placard, please scroll to that section of this page.
+Only renewals and replacements can be completed online.
+To renew or replace your permanent disability parking placard or to replace your temporary disability parking placard, please visit the renew section.

 To apply by mail for a permanent or temporary disability parking placard: